omunroe-com/leinwiki/Using-Leiningen-with-the-Jenkins-CI-server.md

 And how often to poll for new versions:
 [[http://likestream.github.com/doc/screenshots/lein-jenkins/LeiningenBuildTrigger.png|frame]]

 Then I set up environment variables for this job.
+(Note that this requires the SetEnv Jenkins plugin.)
 [[http://likestream.github.com/doc/screenshots/lein-jenkins/LeiningenInstallEnvVars.png|frame]]

 I am building on Solaris, so I need to make sure /usr/ucb in on my path so lein can find whoami.